-Prerequisite: Music 182 Lecture: 1 hour
+Prerequisite: Music 182

 Third semester continuation of individualized study of the appropriate techniques and repertoire for the specific instrument or voice being studied.
 The emphasis is on the progressive development of skills needed for solo performance.
 Achievement is evaluated through a juried performance.